 It would have been impossible for him to have kissed the Blarney Stone as Blarney Castle would be not be built for at least another 700 years, but he certainly had the gift of the gab.
 He converted the Irish to Christianity from Druidism, and in true Irish fashion his doings were told, retold and exaggerated tenfold.

-first St Patrick’s day in really wasn’t his day at all!
+The very first St Patrick’s day in Ireland really wasn’t his day at all!
 It was the day he died.
-Still he loved the Irish, and I’m sure he doesn’t mind that they have turned the anniversary of his death into a Guinness drinking festival on a global scale.
+Still, he loved the Irish, and I’m sure he doesn’t mind that they have turned the anniversary of his death into a Guinness drinking festival on a global scale.
 I also hope that he forgives my facetious style of recreating events in his life, though I wouldn’t expect anything less of the great man, who forgave his cruel captors and came back to save their souls.
-Ireland

 1 While the Inuit have over 150 words for snow, the Irish have nearly the same number of words to describe being inebriated!

-did not have snakes.
+3 Postglacial Ireland did not have snakes.
 Snakes may have been symbolic of pagan beliefs or Druidism.
 Good job too because Postglacial Ireland didn’t have Morris Minors either, until the twentieth century!
-Ireland